Methods of Measuring Earth Resistance: Soil Resistivity and Earth Electrode Testing

 Effect of Using Multiple Parallel Electrodes

 Using multiple electrodes in parallel reduces earth resistance by a certain percentage.
-For example, two parallel electrodes can reduce the resistance by about 40%, and four electrodes can reduce the resistance by about 33%.
+For example, Using multiple electrodes in parallel can reduce total earth resistance, but the reduction is not linear.
+The final resistance depends on electrode spacing, soil resistivity, electrode depth, and the interaction between resistance areas around each electrode.

 Soil Resistance and Its Impact